Specialist analytical support for archaeology

 About

-Rachel Erin Kulick is a geoarchaeologist whose documented expertise centers on soil micromorphology, microstratigraphy, and the interpretation of complex archaeological deposits.
+Dr. Rachel Kulick is a geoarchaeologist specializing in soil micromorphology, microstratigraphy, and the interpretation of complex archaeological deposits.

-Her research profile connects Bronze Age Aegean and eastern Mediterranean urbanism with broader questions of resilience, environmental change, and the lived dynamics of built space.
-The work is strongest where context must be read precisely, not just described.
+Her work connects Bronze Age Aegean and eastern Mediterranean urbanism with broader questions of resilience, environmental change, and the lived dynamics of built space.
+It is strongest where context must be read precisely, not just described.

 03